Retargeting Ads in Less Than 10 Mins

 By doing a bit of keyword research, businesses can target shoppers that are most likely to be in the market for their offerings.
-For example, if a fitness apparel company targets the keyword phrase "best running shoes" and delivers paid ads to those who search for that term, they’re likely to reach shoppers who are are looking to buy new running shoes.
-Matching paid ads to search intent and keywords is the way to reach high-intent audiences.
+For example, if a fitness apparel company targets the keyword phrase "best running shoes" and delivers search ads to those who search for that term, they’re likely to reach shoppers who are looking to buy new running shoes.
+Matching search ads to search intent and keywords is the way to reach high-intent audiences.

 Since search engines operate under a bidding format, they let the market dictate the price of ads.
 For example, if a business sets their maximum bid for a keyword at $5 and the highest competing bid is only $3, they’ll only pay $3.01.
 Most of the time, businesses pay less than the maximum bid price, and if there's an uptick in interest for a keyword by competitors, they have the option of changing their bid at any time.